Little Tupper Lake is a local favorite, a beautiful spot for fishing, camping, paddling, and more. No motorboats are allowed.

-While the trout population is not robust there are some rather large brook trout that are unique to this lake only.
+While the trout population is not robust, there are some rather large brook trout that are unique to this lake only.
 Little Tupper Lake and Rock Pond have special regulations.
 The best fishing is in the spring, unless you're trolling in the deeper portions during the summer.

-Special Regulations: Always follow New York state fishing regulations and be sure to pick up a NYS Freshwater Fishing Guide at your local outfitters or regional NYSDEC office.
+Special regulations: Always follow New York state fishing regulations and be sure to pick up a NYS Freshwater Fishing Guide at your local outfitters or regional NYSDEC office.

-Little Tupper Lake has 23 primitive campsites on the lake, available on a first-come, first-served basis.
+Facilities: Little Tupper Lake has 23 primitive campsites on the lake, available on a first-come, first-served basis.

 This is one of the most attractive roadside lakes in the Adirondacks and its busy waters will prove to be evidence of that.
 Once on the water and heading south you have many opportunities for camping to extend your weekend, including shoreline camping and island camping.
 Be sure to check out the several small islands that dot the lake for additional fun and exploring.